Commonly Asked Questions

 Persistent problems can cost people thousands of dollars over the years – diet products, quick fix solutions, over the counter remedies, prescriptions, junk food, cigarettes, alcohol & time off work, to name just a few.
 When you consider the annual & lifetime financial, emotional & time costs associated with long-standing issues, your investment in a session of advanced hypnosis is minimal.

 Hypnosis is completely safe for the vast majority of people.
-However, all hypnosis involving medical conditions, such as managing pain, epilepsy, clinical depression, or any other physical condition will need a doctors referral.
+However, hypnosis involving managing pain, will need a doctors referral.
 This is to ensure that we do not interfere with the work that your doctor is doing with you.
 With hypnosis, we are able to mask pain, which may interfere with a doctor’s diagnosis.
-If you want to use hypnosis to help you with a medical condition, give me a call.
-I know how to set up the referral.

 Can children be hypnotized?